deanone/Technopolis-AI-Cluster-Applied-Data-Science-Artificial-Intelligence/README.md

-This repo contains the original content I created for the purposes of the "Applied Data Science & Artificial Intelligence" course organized by the Technopolis AI Cluster (https://www.ai-cluster.gr/) in which I participated as a tutor.
+This repository contains the original content I created for the purposes of the "Applied Data Science & Artificial Intelligence" course organized by the Technopolis AI Cluster (https://www.ai-cluster.gr/) in which I participated as a tutor.

-The repo includes content (i.e. Jupyter notebooks) from the following lectures:
+The repository includes content (i.e. Jupyter notebooks) from the following lectures:

 1. Lecture 4 - Data engineering with Python
 	1. Anaconda